organics2016/id-generator/README.md

     - First parameter. **You need to ensure that the current service identifier is globally unique in your cluster.
 More precisely, it is unique among all JVM processes in the cluster.**
-    - Second parameter. **You need to ensure that List's elements and the order of the elements are the same in all services, and the maximum number cannot exceed 1023.**
+    - Second parameter. **You need to ensure that List's elements and the order of the elements are the same in all services, and the maximum size cannot exceed 1023.**
     - E.g The same code in different processes.

 ```java